neuefische/wd-flipped-classroom-curriculum/.github/ISSUE_TEMPLATE/new-task.md

 ---
-name: new task
+name: New Task
 about: Propose a new task to the web-projects board
 title: New Task
-labels: ''
+labels: task
 assignees: ''

 ---